For full information on rechargeable batteries, see this page:

 Batteries should be recharged on a metal surface and should not be charged unattended.
 For ultimate safety, batteries should be recharged in a Li-Po charging sack, or within a cookie tin (cake tin, biscuit tin) that has gas vent holes drilled in it (any gas vented during charging is likely to be hydrogen).

 It is much more likely that lithium ion cells will suffer from incidents while being recharged than while in use.
 Do not leave these batteries unsupervised when charging.
+Don't leave the house while these cells are on charge.
+Don't leave them on charge while asleep unless you have a safe charging environment: a Li-Po charging sack on a fireproof surface and a correctly-fused charger.

 Do not leave batteries on charge after they are fully-charged.